 Video games based on the Transformers universe(s) have blown Energon-burning hot and freeze-your-diodes-off cold for 30 years.
 The first one I can remember came out on the ZX Spectrum in 1986, titled simply The Transformers, and was based on the toys (and, by extension, the cartoon) of the time.
 This was pre-The Transformers: The Movie stuff, with Autobot (goodies) leader Optimus Prime and his Decepticon (not-so-goodies) counterpart Megatron very much in working order.
 It was garbage.
-Rather better was a 2004 effort on the PlayStation 2, Transformers, which leant on the Armada line for inspiration; and then in 2010 and 2012 Activision put out Transformers: War for Cybertron and Fall of Cybertron, which when taken as a pair represent probably the best game(s) based on the franchise of morphing cars and planes and tanks and cassette recorders yet realised.
-2015's unashamedly fan-servicing Devastation was neat, too, but then most things made by Platinum Games are, right?
+Rather better was a 2004 effort on the PlayStation 2, Transformers, which leaned on the Armada line for inspiration.
+And then in 2010 and 2012, Activision put out Transformers: War for Cybertron and Fall of Cybertron, which when taken as a pair represent probably the best game(s) based on the franchise of morphing cars and planes and tanks and cassette recorders yet realized.
+The unashamedly fan-servicing Devastation was neat, too, but then most things made by Platinum Games are, right?

 Transformers: Earth Wars is the latest game to roll off the titles-based-on-these-bots production line, a real-time strategy affair available now for iOS and Android devices.
 Its visuals are very much indebted to the "Generation 1" toys and 'toons, although they're specifically based on the more recent Generations: Prime Wars Trilogy, which Hasbro intends to cover various products and media in the next couple of years.
 But for old-timers (like me), seeing Starscream look a lot more like this, rather than this awful mess, is a genuine relief.